-We are able to take up to 36 children per day at our south-side kindergarten and up to 24 children per day at our west end kindergarten.
-Children spend the day in groups of 12.
+We are able to take up to 48 children per day at our south-side kindergarten and up to 24 children per day at our west end kindergarten.
+Children spend the day in groups of up to 16.

 What is the staff to child ratio?

-We have higher staffing ratios compared with other local nurseries.
-Our minimum staff to child ratio is 1:6.
+Our minimum staff to child ratio is 1:8.

 Do children have to be toilet trained before they start at the kindergarten?